Biden taps Montana environmentalist for US public lands boss

 A spokesperson for Montana Sen. Steve Daines, who sought unsuccessfully to block Haaland’s nomination, said Republicans would be looking closely at Stone-Manning’s years as an environmental activist and her ties to conservation groups that poured money into the 2020 election.

-“We’re digging through and looking at her record and history on these types of issues,” said Katie Schoettler.
+“We’re digging through and looking at her record and history on these types of issues,” spokesperson Katie Schoettler said.

 Daines, she said, wants to ensure federal lands remain open for both conservation and energy development.

-Note: This story has been corrected to show that Sen. Joe Manchin is from West Virginia, not Virginia.